fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 > I suspect that rule will result in breaking changes as there are some cases where type information is not complete.

+@dsyme says:

-@dsyme says: In principle I don't think so, as a type-directed conversion (TDC) can only ever apply in cases where type checking of the overload was definitely going to fail.
-By preferring overloads that succeeded without TDC we first commit to any existing successful resolution that would have followed for existing code, and then allow new resolutions into the game.
+> In principle I don't think so, as a type-directed conversion (TDC) can only ever apply in cases where type
+> checking of the overload was definitely going to fail.
+By preferring overloads that succeeded without TDC we first
+> commit to any existing successful resolution that would have followed for existing code, and then allow new resolutions into the game.

 # Unresolved questions

 TODO: There are things to tune in this RFC, including

-1. The exact set of type-directed conversions included

-2. Whether warnings are given for these
+1. Whether warnings are given for implicit conversions

-3. Whether these warnings are opt-in or not
+2. Whether these warnings are opt-in or not

-4. Perhaps limiting the use of type-directed conversions to some specific syntactic locations, e.g. arguments.

-5. Consider impact on tailcalls https://github.com/fsharp/fslang-design/discussions/525#discussioncomment-484473
+3. Consider impact on tailcalls https://github.com/fsharp/fslang-design/discussions/525#discussioncomment-484473

-TODO: See comment on generic literals by opt-in
+4. See comment on generic literals by opt-in